JDHG/PSSD_ass/README.md

 There is one new bug I'll be fixing next, which is the lecturers can be assigned to do >2 hours in a row if they teach different courses (2 on one course, then 1 or more on another immediately after).
 My functions only make sure they can't do more than 2 hours for one course at a time, so this will need to change so we can never have >2 hours without a break.

 ///////////////////////////////////////////////////////////

+**31/10/2019 -> TommyG

+I've been a bit sparse on my reporting here so this will be bit of a dump.
+Anyway, here goes . . .

+As Jason mentioned above we were keen to experiment "...with writing...permutations to separate external files."
+This is so significant changes needn't be made to how our program reads files, minimizing the amount of code we'll write that will essentially be accomplishing the exact same thing.

+I opted for this job because I had already written the initiall input ripping class and so was familiar with the code I could copy for this task.
+I started by examining my InputSort class and then essentially stripped out the functioning parts and tried to improve the jankier bits.
+For example, the initial input sorting where the file is read failed to nicely compartmentalise the data previously because I was attempting to read it into heap memory and delete along the way.
+I decided that for simplicity I would rely on the compiler.
+Also, I mostly read through the entire file before splitting the data into separate structures.

+Next up was writing to a file with correct formatting.
+This task was new to me but actually quite easy!
+(1) create a fostream object
+(2) insert strings with the << operator
+(3) then close the object
+This meant reading through the member data in the correct order and specifying a file name.

+I then took this function (write_to_file(..)) and overloaded it with an int array.
+The array is meant to specify the order of access and so can manipulate the order of file content.
+This is designed to be uber-flexible -> if we want different kinds of permutations we have to write code that saves the permutation order into an array (which is the argument for our file writing code).

+The first permutation order we've tried is a cyclic one -> {a,b,c} :: {b,c,a} :: {c,a,b}.
+The classes are arranged in a cyclic way.
+In future we are hoping to implement many more permutations.
+The key is not creating too many because permutations are in the order of factorial magnitude, which gets crazy big crazy fast (e.g. having ten classes == 10! > 3 million!!!).